rpkg-dev/pkgsnip/README.md

-# pkgsnippets: Provides Handy (R) Markdown Snippets for Package Authors
+# pkgsnip: Provides Handy (R) Markdown Snippets for Package Authors

-pkgsnippets ships ready-to-go (R) Markdown snippets and labels intended to be used in roxygen2 documentation or as knitr child documents.
+pkgsnip ships ready-to-go (R) Markdown snippets and labels intended to be used in roxygen2 documentation or as knitr child documents.
 Also included are some predefined R condition messages.
 All of them are designed to reduce unnecessary repetition and instead standardize R-package documentation wherever possible.

 ## R Markdown file snippets

 The (R) Markdown file snippets can be used anywhere [(R) Markdown](https://rmarkdown.rstudio.com/) input is supported.
 For example, you can use them as input to [knitr](https://yihui.org/knitr/)’s [`child` document option](https://yihui.org/knitr/options/#child-documents):

-    ```{r, child = pkgsnippets::rmd_snippet_path("installation-notice_dev-version_gitlab.Rmd")}
+    ```{r, child = pkgsnip::rmd_snippet_path("installation-notice_dev-version_gitlab.Rmd")}
     ```

 When inserting snippets that require the name of the calling package like `"installation-notice_dev-version_gitlab.Rmd"`, you should either use `pal::build_readme()` to build the `.Rmd` file or manually assign `pkg_metadata <- desc::desc_get(desc::desc_fields())` to the environment passed to [`devtools::build_rmd()`](https://devtools.r-lib.org/reference/build_rmd.html) or its `...` argument respectively.